bauer-alex/APCtools/paper/paper.md

 components age, period, and cohort (cohort = period - age).
 Accordingly, flexible methods and visualization techniques are needed to properly disentangle observed temporal association structures.
+Several packages for APC analysis exist for the statistical software R.
+Package `apc` [@R_apc] implements methods based on the canonical parametrization of @kuang_2008, which however lack flexibility and robustness when compared to nonlinear regression approaches.
+Package `bamp` [@schmid_held_2007] offers routines for the analysis of incidence and mortality data based on a Bayesian APC model with a nonlinear prior.
+R package `Epi` [@R_Epi] implements the methods introduced in @carstensen_2007 to analyze disease and mortality rates, including the estimation of separate smooth effects for age, period and cohort.
+@rosenberg_2014 developed an R-based web tool for the analysis of cancer rates, including different estimates for marginal effect curves.

-In contrast to other packages, `APCtools` builds on a flexible and robust semiparametric regression approach to circumvent this identification problem.
+In contrast to the above software packages, `APCtools` builds on a flexible and robust semiparametric regression approach to circumvent this identification problem.
-The package includes modern visualization techniques and general routines to facilitate the interpretability of the estimated temporal structures and simplify the workflow of an APC analysis.
+The package includes modern visualization techniques and general routines to facilitate the interpretability of the estimated temporal structures and to simplify the workflow of an APC analysis.
 As is outlined below in further detail, sophisticated functions are available both for descriptive and regression model-based analyses.